 “Are they presents?
 We’ve never had presents before, are they ours?” asked Kimmey.
 Turning she looked questioningly at her mother, who was staring in astonishment at Michael.

-At Michael’s words, Kimmey looked at him with such hope and wonder, he had to look away.
+At Michael’s words, Kimmey looked at him with such hope and wonder that he had to look away.
 “Oh Mommy,” said Kimmey, “it really can be my birthday can’t it?
 Michael said it could, so it must be true!
-Oh thank you Michael,” she said, jumping down, and running straight into Michael’s open arms.
+Oh!
+Thank you, Michael!”
+She said, jumping down, and running straight into Michael’s open arms.